helloleah/slate/source/includes/_backoffice.md

 ### Render page for a user
 `GET /user`

-Render the form for a user given their id.
+Render the form for a user, given their id.
 User data includes:

 - whether or not they are an admin
 - whether or not they are active